DanielHolmelund/the-political-debate-in-britain-illuminated-through-quantitative-methods/content/discussion.md

 Before the analysis was conducted, four research question was raised.
 The following section will summaries the findings related to each of the research questions.

 # How can the political activity at the British Parliament be modelled as a network?
 One approach to model the political activity using the transcripts is to initially create a bipartite network between members of the Parliament and Topics which they care about.
 Subsequently, to model the relationship between Parliament members, one can project the bipartite graph.
 The results of the network analysis yield that the described approach is a possible solution for how to model political activity using networks.
 However, an issue with the approach is that the relationships between Parliament members only rely on the topics they have in common.
-Furthermore, it could be discussed whether or not the usage of topics as a proxy measure for political activity is justifiable.
+Hence, it could be discussed whether or not the usage of topics as a proxy measure for political activity is justifiable, and if a different measure would have been better.

 # What insights can be obtained from using a network science approach?